+A disciplinary meeting should be held without unreasonable delay whilst allowing you a reasonable time to prepare.
 During the meeting you should be given the opportunity to respond to the allegations made against you and to put forward your version of events.
 As part of a fair process, your employer should consider your response before making any decisions relating to disciplinary action.
 A rushed decision by an employer about a disciplinary sanction can point to unfairness.

 When employers fail to follow a reasonable disciplinary procedure and ambush employees this can lead to unfairness.
 Your employer should allow you reasonable time to prepare for a disciplinary meeting.
 What is considered reasonable will depend on the specific facts and circumstances of your case and your employer’s policy.

 Following a disciplinary meeting you should be informed of the outcome in writing in line with your employer’s policy.
 A rushed decision could appear prejudged and highlight an unfair process.